 Multiple-region contest applications should be sent to 500 Lafayette Rd., St. Paul, MN, 55155-4020.

-If permit applications received from August 1 through the last Friday in September (September 27, 2013) exceed the monthly limits for given water body, the DNR will notify the applicants that their application will be subject to a drawing.
+If permit applications received from Aug.
+1 through the last Friday in September (Sept.
+26 in 2014) exceed the monthly limits for given water body, the DNR will notify the applicants that their application will be subject to a drawing.
 Applicants would then be given seven days to change their application, but could not change to a location and time period for which applications are already at or above the limit.

 The DNR will conduct a drawing for all locations and time periods for which applications exceed limits.
 First preference in the drawings will be given to applicants for established or traditional fishing contests.
 Preference points will be given to contests based on the number of times they have been unsuccessful in previous drawings.
 Contests lose all accumulated preference points after being successfully drawn.